 As health insurance deductibles rise, people are seeking lower cost care, even outside that provided by their insurance policies.
 Unfortunately, this quest for lower cost may even lead people to avoid the medical care they need.
-CovenantMD provides value in primary care.
-(Take a look at what CovenantMD can save a hypothetical family of five in our Cost Benefits page.)
+CovenantMD provides value in primary care (as an example, check out our blog post here).
 But the big benefit of Direct Primary Care is available, accessible, high quality primary care.
 Same or next-day visits, extended time with the doctor, 24/7 availability, and easy accessibility using all that modern technology has to offer.
 Like Marcus Welby in the 21st century.
 Dr. Rohal wrote three blog posts which go more in depth about the benefits of Direct Primary Care here, here, and here.

 Why monthly fees?

 In the typical primary care practice, your doctor is reimbursed by an insurance company whenever he sees you, and only when he sees you.
 This means that your doctor is incentivized to churn as many patients through his door that he can.
 It also means that you, the patient, might fear to come to the doctor as you may find that the fees for doing so are unpredictable.
 You might have that low copay, but what about that lab bill that comes weeks later?
 Or the cost of that new drug your doctor wants to put you on?
 Direct Primary Care is different.
 At CovenantMD, you pay a low monthly retainer.
 This frees your doctor to do things he wouldn’t be paid to do in the typical practice, like appointment times of 30-60 minutes, communication by email, phone, or text, and even the ability to diagnose and treat things without the need for an office visit.
 And no more fear of hidden fees!

 What are your fees for membership?

 Do I have to become a member in order to use your services?

 Yes.
 The benefits of direct primary care depend on a contract between the doctor and the patient.

 What’s included in my membership?